 - East Bay (Berkeley, Oakland, Richmond): 60-90 minutes

 Cost of Stay

 The cost of your stay includes program tuition plus your all-inclusive room rate.
-Encompassing far more than just the bed you sleep in, our per-person accommodations rates cover all meals, daily meditation and yoga classes, non-ticketed evening events, and use of all facilities, including the fitness center, steam rooms, whirlpool, and more.
+Encompassing far more than just the bed you sleep in, our per-person accommodations rates cover all meals, daily meditation and yoga classes, non-ticketed evening events, and use of all facilities, including the fitness center and infinity tub.
 Healing arts treatments, café and retail items, and ticketed events are an additional cost.

 Payment and Cancellation

 Payment is due in full at the time of registration and can be made with Visa, MasterCard, American Express, or Discover.